This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 4. Explore Rosenborg Slot

 Did you know that there is a castle in the middle of the city center in Copenhagen?!
 Rosenborg Slot is a beautiful little castle located close to the famous Strøget shopping street.
 It is surrounded by a beautiful garden called King’s Garden.
 While the garden may not be a popular spot to visit in the cold winter months, the castle here is a must-see at any time of year.
 While I have always simply admired it from the outside, if you love history and all things royalty, then you should definitely consider checking out the interiors as well.
-You can find more information about getting a ticket here.
+This is another attraction you get free access to with the Copenhagen Card!

 5. Stroll Around Nyhavn

 If you don’t know what Nyhavn is, it’s the famous canal with colored houses that is the typical postcard view from Copenhagen.
 This canal is an absolute must-visit due to how beautiful it is, even in the winter.
-There are canal tours around the city center that start from here, so if you are interested in that make sure to come early.
+There are canal tours around the city center that start from here, which is a must for any first-time visitor.

 Overall, the main thing to do in Nyhavn is to enjoy the view of the canal.
 If the weather is good you can sit across the famous buildings by the water and enjoy a warm cup of coffee.
 However, it’s also possible to sit at one of the many restaurants in Nyhavn to heat up.
 While it makes for a very cozy activity, it comes with a steep price tag.